Parks, Monarchs and Milkweeds

 To monitor the monarch butterfly in Boise's parks, BPR launched a citizen science program in the spring of 2016, called Parks, Monarchs and Milkweeds.
 Parks, Monarchs and Milkweeds engages volunteers in the monitoring of monarch breeding activity and milkweed habitat.
 The data collected by volunteers is compiled for inclusion in a national database.
 Although there are a number of organizations monitoring monarch activity, BPR chose to submit its data to the Xerces Society, which is located in Portland, OR, and focused on the western monarch.

-On June 1 we will launch the fourth year of our citizen science project to monitor monarch activity in Boise’s parks.
+On June 6, we will kick off the fifth year of our citizen science project to monitor monarch activity in Boise's parks.